vincentbernat/network-lab/lab-bgp-llgr/README.md

       Time until long-lived stale routes deleted: inet6-unicast 00:00:47 LLGR-stale prefixes:          1

+On vRR 16.1R2.11, it doesn't seem possible to use an import policy to match a stale route.
+The displayed community may have been added after import policies are evaluated.

 ## Documentation

 Long-lived BGP graceful restart is still a draft.
 It is implemented by